 Gate Checking Stroller Info: Before You Board

-Before folding your stroller, make sure all the straps are buckled, and that you’ve emptied the basket of everything.
+Buckle all straps and empty the basket completely before folding your stroller.
 Chances are anything attached to the stroller like Mommy Hooks or drink holders won’t stay put, so you may want to detach those as well.

 Our UPPAbaby Vista has a travel bag you can purchase, and most stroller brands have accompanying travel bags, but we’ve never used one.
 I have considered it, though.
 We had a shiny new UPPAbaby G-Luxe and I didn’t want it to get damaged.
 Our Uppababy Vista suffered some slight damage on one of its trips, but not on any subsequent ones.